fritzm/blog.fritzm.org/content/PDP-11/diagnostics-13.md

 <img src='/images/pdp11/multiply-trace.jpg'/>

-This is the portion of the multiply dealing with the a string of two consecutive 1s on the multiplier.
+This is a portion of the multiply dealing with the a string of two consecutive 1s on the multiplier.
 The clocking and state machine state bits look correct (note that AR clocks falling edges).
 A four-cycle pause is inserted in the AR clock whenever the state-machine dictates either an add or a subtract is to occur, in order to allow for propagation time through the ALUs.
 The AR and ALU function